-The WORD in Other Word by Fr Jun Castro SVD (Philippines) for Tuesday Week 6 in Ordinary Time
+The WORD in Other Word by Fr Jun Castro SVD (Philippines)

 In our SVD seminary composed of many German priests and brothers, there was a type of bread in their dining hall that made us, the seminarians, curious.